Your pup can enjoy and benefit from a raw turkey neck at Thanksgiving!

 Around Thanksgiving and Christmas, grocery stores have their surplus of whole big birds for sale, including necks, gizzards and hearts.
 I wrote about how I saved a pretty penny in my post Turkey deals after the holidays.

-Dehydrated or freeze-dried chicken necks as an alternative to raw chicken necks
+Dehydrated or freeze-dried chicken necks for dogs

 If you’re not quite ready to feed your dog raw dog food, including raw chicken necks or other bones, you can buy them dehydrated or freeze-dried as well.